by Simmy Parker

 Maybe verticillium wilt fungus with brown up your leaves or you just might be lucky enough to get leaf spot.
 (Just kidding!)

-The Smoke tree is hardy and healthy and always happy so don’t even thing about anything like stem cankers until it happens.
+The Smoke tree is hardy and healthy and always happy so don’t even think about anything like stem cankers until it happens.
 Then check out remedies on the Net.
+You might have to cut it right back, but never free, Smoke tree/bush are very hardy.

 The only deciduous coniferous tree we know of!
 What did you say?
 That’s impossible.
 Does it shed its leaves and die off in the fall and sleep for the winter and then become reborn in the spring?
 Or does it keep its needles and cones for the winter and just keep on going in the springtime?